 Nylon or plastic scrubbers

-You know best how often to clean your porcelain tile, whether that means once a week, twice a week, or even every day — after all, it depends on the level of foot traffic in your home, how much you use a space, and if you have any mess-making humans or pets in the house.
-Where and how your porcelain tile is used — such as flooring, countertop, or shower tile — also determines when you need to clean.
+You know best how often to clean, whether that means once a week, twice a week, or even every day — after all, it depends on the level of foot traffic in your home, how much you use a space, and if you have any mess-making humans or pets in the house.
+Where and how your surface is used — such as flooring, countertop, or shower tile — also determines when you need to clean.

-For regular light cleaning of ceramic surfaces, all you need to do is:
+For regular light cleaning of porcelain and ceramic surfaces, all you need to do is:

-- Wipe with water: Next, wipe the porcelain with clean water.
-That’s right: water alone is enough to clean lightly soiled ceramic surfaces.
+- Wipe with water: Next, wipe with clean water.
+That’s right: water alone is enough to clean lightly soiled porcelain and ceramic tile surfaces.
 No harsh chemicals are necessary!
 If you choose to use a mop for your flooring, be sure you have swept up debris beforehand and use a flat mop rather than a sponge mop to keep from pushing dirty water into the grout lines.

-- Dry: Dry your porcelain thoroughly after wiping with water, either by air-drying or using a microfiber cloth (a dry flat mop is great as well).
+- Dry: Dry thoroughly after wiping with water, either by air-drying or using a microfiber cloth (a dry flat mop is great as well).

 Sweeping and wiping with water may not be enough to clean up every mess that life throws your way.
 Likewise, periodic deep cleaning is essential to any home cleaning routine.